 Other, non-MBTA data, is schedule data only.
 The Preference menu has options to not display the additional data.

-Bus lines can be selected using the tri-bar menu Find Bus Number option.
-Bus stops can be selected using the Map or from Search for a Stop.
+MBTA bus lines can be selected using the tri-bar menu Find Bus Number option.
+Bus stops can also be selected using the Map or from Search for a Stop.

-The Find Connections feature is being debugged/developed.
+The Find Connections feature is still being debugged/developed.
 It supports most rail and subway and many bus stops at this time.
 You specify the From and To locations, the earliest start time and the day within the upcoming week.
 The tool will use schedule data to determine possible itineraries for that trip.
 Selecting an itinerary displays the details of the trip.
 Clicking the title Connection Details pops up a menu which lets you redisplay the itineraries list, stick plot the route on a map or save or print the itinerary.
 You can retrieve the itinerary list from the Find Connections' menu "Show Last" option.
 The left arrow icon above the table lets you go back to the Connections Details or Connections Itinerary list.

 Distances shown in various places are "as the crow flies" estimates.

 A Map (Google Map or EO Map) can be displayed either from the tri-bar menu, clicking the selected station for its popup menu or by plotting a trip or connections list.
-Any plotting requires that the map has been previously opened.
 When plotting a trip, the position of vehicles on that route may be displayed if the data is available.
 Green vehicle icons represent vehicles on a route.
 A red vehicle icon represents your selected trip's vehicle.
 A purple vehicle icon represents one you have "Marked" via the vehicle's popup menu.